press kit

 Jasmine A. Stirling (she/her) is the award-winning author of A Most Clever Girl: How Jane Austen Discovered Her Voice (Bloomsbury, 2021), winner of the IPNE Book Award and a Book Riot and Mighty Girl Best Book of the Year.
 It is currently being translated to Mandarin.

-Her new book: Dare to Question: Carrie Chapman Catt’s Voice for the Vote (Union Square & Co, 2023, Booklist starred review), tells the story of the queer power couple who ignited the suffrage movement and won the vote for women.
+Her new book: Dare to Question: Carrie Chapman Catt’s Voice for the Vote (Union Square & Co, 2023, Booklist starred review), tells the story of the leader, and the letter, that won the vote for women.
 Her third book, about Jeanne Barret, the botanist who became the first woman to circumnavigate the globe—while disguised as a man—comes out in 2025.

-Prior to becoming an author, Jasmine was an education technology executive, and served on boards for education nonprofits serving low-income students of color.
+Prior to becoming an author, Jasmine was an education technology executive, and served on nonprofit boards focused on closing the achievement gap.

 Jasmine lives in an old house in San Francisco with her spouse, their children, and an absurdly adorable dog.
 Follow her on Instagram at @jasmine.a.stirling.author, and learn more at www.jasmineastirling.com.